Esme-4/AdvExamples/index.md

 In particular I started with some ANOVA and regression examples.

 ## Repeated OneWay ANOVA
-After loading data in R, the first step is to undesrtand the structure of anf format the data is, and restructure its ordes if needed to use the different R functions and the needed libraries, for the *post hoc* analysis.
-The first examples are from some large data sets (LDS) froms the end of chapter problems of Daniel's chapter 7.
+After loading data in R, the first step is to understand the structure of and format the data is, and restructure its order if needed to use the different R functions and the needed libraries, for the *post hoc* analysis.
+The first examples are from some large data sets (LDS) from the end of chapter problems of Daniel's chapter 7.

 ## Bibliography